camptocamp/ogc-client/README.md

 Why no WMTS support?
 Because [openlayers](https://www.github.com/openlayers/openlayers) has a incredibly thorough and well-tested WMTS capabilities parser and you should just use it.
 Reimplementing it in **ogc-client** currently does not bring any significant value.

-> TODO: link to demo app on gh-pages

 ## Why use it?